 What would change if I disabled the like button on my posts?

 Nothing?
-Less signs of engagement?
+Would there be fewer signs of engagement?

 This begs the question: would I still be blogging if I had not received any comments?
 Perhaps.
 I hazard a guess I would still write, but not be posting as frequently.